How to Make Hair Fibers Look Natural?

 Does fiber color matter for a natural look?

 Yes.
 It is the single most important factor.
 A fiber that does not match your hair color will look artificial regardless of technique.
-Match to your mid-tone hair color in natural daylight, and when choosing between two similar shades, opt for the lighter one as it blends more forgivingly.
+Match to your root shade in natural daylight, and when choosing between two similar shades, always go with the darker one for the most seamless integration.

 ← Back to the Complete Hair Fibers Guide